EricaWei053/upload_dash/docs/dash_code_structure.md

 #### 2. If you want to embed dash to flask, please look at this:
-Make sure you import those three lines in the file, werkzeug is the middleware we need to use combine dash and flask apps.
+Make sure you import those three lines in the file, werkzeug is the middleware we need to combine dash and flask apps.
 ```
 import flask
 from werkzeug.middleware.dispatcher import DispatcherMiddleware